WahineTech/WahineTech/README.md

     * Completion of Landing Page

 ### Lana Kawaichi
-  * Pending
+  * Updating UI for Profile Page

 ### Christine Uehara
   * Organizing the pages that need to be updated and changed
-  * Pending
-    * UI design for profile page
   * UI design and information for sign-up page

 ## What is completed so far
    We are currently updating and improving the design for the Manoa Fitness Finder.
 Since most of the pages have been